Is an LBGT sexual orientation "intrinsically disordered"?

 What does Fr.
 Martin want to put in the place of "intrinsically disordered?

 In a recent interview, he called for the use of the replacement phrase “differently ordered.”
-This would be a rupture with the Christian faith of our fathers, it could not possibly be a hermeneutic of continuity.
+This would be a rupture with the Christian faith of our fathers.
+It could not possibly be interpreted as a hermeneutic of continuity.
 It would mean that God created two different orders of sexual behavior that are both good and right according to his will (gay and straight).

 What does intrinsically disordered mean?